velvetkevorkian/preact-ssr/tutorial.md

 ```
 $ node src/server.js
 ```
 Then visit http://localhost:3000.
 All being well, you should see the HTML rendered out.
-Check out the [demo repo at this point](https://github.com/velvetkevorkian/preact-ssr/tree/554ca38b12b44d80ebb9b55e6c5a734fb4602cbe).
+Check out the [demo repo at this point](https://github.com/velvetkevorkian/preact-ssr/tree/554ca38b12b44d80ebb9b55e6c5a734fb4602cbe) if you need to check what it should look like.

 There is a slight issue here.
 Try changing the text in the `<h1>` tag and refresh your page.
 You should see that it doesn't update until you kill your server (using ctrl + c in your terminal) and restart it.
 That will get annoying fast, so let's take the time now to fix our workflow.